Pratiksha96/ecommerce-website/Sprint1.md

 }
 ```

-## How to run
- - download mongo db - make sure it is running by running command - `mongo`
-- checkout main branch and cd into backend
-- run - go run main.go start-server
-- It should show in your terminal that Db is connected.
-- Verify server is running by running this - localhost:8081/ping - it should result in pong on your screen
--

 ## API Development

 - REST apis for create, get, update and delete product were made using Go lang.